Max Horkheimer and The Sociology of Class Relations

 Takie grupy powstają gdy państwo czegoś zabrania np. narkotyków albo alkoholu :)mogą też dogodnie współpracować z władzami i "wymiarem sprawiedliwości" przy pomocy łapówek.
 Renomowany prywatny sąd i bogata dzięki efektywnym składkom agencja ochrony z dobrze opłacanymi pracownikami nie miałaby powodu do poddawania się jakiejś grupie mając w perspektywie utratę tysięcy, jak nie milionów klientów.
 Twój argument jest w rzeczywistości miażdżącym argumentem przeciwko istnieniu rządu.

-Ty przekonałeś chociaż jedną osobę do
+Ty przekonałeś chociaż jedną osobę

 • Odpowiedz